kgaidis/kgaidis.github.io/_posts/2015-05-31-expandable-text-cell.markdown

 {% endhighlight %}

 #### When to truncate?
 The project calls `truncate` in `layoutSubviews`.
-Whether this is the right place to call it can be arguable, but there is one **very important** thing to keep in mind: the calculations are done based off the `UILabel` bounds, so make sure they are correct before calling the truncate function!
+Whether this is the right place to call the function can be arguable, but there is one **very important** thing to keep in mind: the calculations are done based off the `UILabel` bounds, so make sure they are correct before calling the truncate function!

 #### Should we be truncating?
 As stated above, truncation is decided by the labels `numberOfLines` property.
-If the value is `0`, it means that we do not want to truncate the label.
+If the value is `0`, it means that we do not want to truncate the text.
 If the value `>0`, we must calculate whether the `text` of the `UILabel` fits the `numberOfLines`.
 First we calculate the `actualHeightOfText`: the height of the `UILabel` if we were to display <u>every</u> line of text.
 Then we calculate the `desiredHeightOfText`: the height of the `UILabel` with respect to the value of `numberOfLines`.
 If `desiredHeightOfText < actualHeightOfText` we want to truncate!

 {% highlight objective-c %}
 - (BOOL)shouldTruncate {